 Each year Wake Forest awards merit-based scholarships to less than 3% of its first year applicants; the recipients will benefit greatly from a Wake Forest education even as they contribute significantly to the intellectual and civic life of the campus.
 These scholarships, among the highest honors given to Wake Forest students, are renewable through four years, subject to satisfactory academic, extracurricular, and civic performance.

 Most scholarships (including the Reynolds, Carswell, Stamps, and Gordon scholarships) do not require a separate merit-based scholarship application.
 Instead, students need only submit a complete application for undergraduate admissions by December 1.
 Although an Admissions interview is not required in order to be considered for a merit-based scholarship, the majority of our scholarship recipients complete the interview process as part of their application to Wake Forest.
-Finalist for scholarships that require more comprehensive interviews or auditions will be notified by the end of March.
+Finalists for scholarships that require more comprehensive interviews or auditions will be notified by the end of March.

 Though criteria differ slightly, the programs all recognize extraordinary achievement, leadership, and talent.
 Candidates embody those qualities that have led their predecessors since 1986 to thirteen Rhodes Scholarships, three Marshall Scholarships, twelve Truman Scholarships, and over ninety Fulbright Scholars along with Gates, Goldwater, Beinecke, Luce and other honors.
 To learn more about previous graduates of our merit-based scholarship program, please visit the Wake Forest Scholars Program website.